Gunhild Seim: Career

 Involved in bands like the jazz quartet Gunhild Seim & Time Jungle and the contemporary ensemble Kitchen Orchestra.
-Having released several critically acclaimed albums and written commissioned works including Story Water for the Vossajazz 2012.
+Having released several albums and written commissioned works including Story Water for the Vossajazz 2012.
 As part of the Stavanger jazz and contemporary music scene including the bands "Kitchen Orchestra" and "Time Jungle", and with the latter she has been touring Norway, Sweden, the U.K. and Germany.
-Seim is in constant search for the unheard and untried.
+Seim is in constant search for new ideas.
 Thus her music also are inspired by everything from electronic and psychedelic rock to folk and country.

 Seim has composed music for the likes of 'The Norwegian Wind Ensemble', Marilyn Crispell, Katya Sourikova, 'Banff Jazz Orchestra' and Trym Bjønnes.
 Her has been performing under the leadership of musicians and composers like Alex Von Schlippenbach, Evan Parker, Keith Tippett, Nils Henrik Asheim and many others.
 In May 2012 she was invited to collaborate with the 'Kitchen Orchestra', doing a residency lasting for five days, at the Superdeluxe, a center for experimental music, performance and art in Tokyo.